ā ļø CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 Why Did Charvaka Disappear?

-- Political climate: Medieval India saw the rise of devotional (bhakti) movements and Islamic rule, neither of which favored materialist philosophy
+- Political climate: Medieval India saw the dominance of devotional (bhakti) religion and, in the North, Islamic rule ā neither hospitable to public materialism

 Section 3: Charvaka vs. Other Schools